FuelLabs/wgpu-sigops/README.md

 ### Warmup

 Note that the first invocation of any GPU shader will take signficantly longer than subsequent invocations.
-Expect a 1-2 minute warmup period per shader, depending on your platform.
+Expect a 1-2 minute warmup period per ECDSA or EdDSA shader, depending on your platform.

 ### secp256k1 and secp256r1 ECDSA signature recovery